hexabyte23/QuarkTx/Doc/radio.md

 * e-cu Command unknown

 ## <a name"sensors-pane"></a> Sensors
-Sensors group all physical device (Gimbal, switch, button) you can add in the RC command.
+Sensors are all physical device (Gimbal, switch, button) that you can add in QuarkTx board.

 ### Gimbal
 To be define